A fan’s guide – the club from early doors to today

 Stadium Guide

-Fashioned out of the unloved Stadio delle Alpi, the Allianz Stadium (formerly Juventus Stadium) was unveiled in 2011 with a friendly against Notts County, the inspiration behind the black-and-white shirts a century ago.
+Fashioned out of the unloved Stadio delle Alpi, the Allianz Stadium (aka the Juventus Stadium) was unveiled in 2011 with a friendly against Notts County, the inspiration behind the black-and-white shirts a century ago.

 Strikingly modern with flashes of red and green, its contemporary exterior juxtaposes with the stark beauty of the Alps in the immediate background.
 Holding 41,500 spectators, this intimate venue is the perfect solution to the club’s long-term stadium woes.